ninabarzh/broomstick/content/posts/effects-of-budget-cuts.md

 The **EU4Health programme faces the axe** or a merger, imperilling everything from **cancer plans to nursing bursaries**.
 Social funds meant to lift families out of poverty are being hoovered into military coffers.

 No surprise, then, that **20 million children in the EU** now live at risk of poverty.
-Defence of the realm apparently excludes defending children from hunger.
+Defence apparently excludes defending children from hunger.

 Cutting social budgets in peacetime is already unpopular.
 Doing so in a polycrisis is akin to removing lifeboats from the Titanic to make room for deck chairs.
 Take EU4Health—one of the few initiatives learning the hard lessons of COVID.
 Its potential elimination risks leaving Europe just as unprepared for the next pandemic as it was for the last one.